 MOVIE: Developing Research Questions

 As you view this short video on how to develop research questions, think about the steps.
 Which step do you think is easiest?
-Which do you think is hardest?
+Which do you think is the hardest?

 Once you know the steps and their order, only three skills are involved in developing a research question: